 Lincoln County Communications paged the Jefferson Volunteer Fire Department and Waldoboro EMS to the scene at about 1:08 p.m.
 The Lincoln County Sheriff’s Office also responded to the scene.

-Meneses said she ran to the stream and asked other onlookers, who had congregated by the water’s edge, whether there was anybody inside the vehicle.
+She ran to the water’s edge and asked other bystanders whether there was a person inside the car.
 They said yes, and Meneses jumped into action.

 “I swam up to the car, and I can’t see in the window, but I started hearing this (banging,) so I knew the person was alive,” she said.